hasibrahat10/java-mobile-practice/README.md

 6. Maven Dependencies need to add in POM file

 7. Set the mobile device and check platform version
 8. Be aware about java client compiler and Lamda notation in the project
+9. Appium session save for differenct device config
+10. Set the app folder path accurately and check before the run bothe device and app path